Microwave 101

 News Microwave 101 The Truth About Metal in the Microwave

 Have you ever heard people say, “microwaves emit harmful radiation!” (they don’t!) and “your microwave will kill all your food’s nutrients!” (it’s actually the opposite!)?
 Fun fact: Those are all microwave myths!
-But the's one myth we’ve been hearing a lot: “Metal absolutely cannot go in the microwave.
+But there's one myth we’ve been hearing a lot: “Metal absolutely cannot go in the microwave.
 Ever.”

 The crazy thing?
 All of Anyday's highly reviewed microwaveable dishes have metal on the lid.
 And it's all meant to go into the microwave.